Woodcliff Lake, N.J.

 How Does PRP Work?

-At the Elizabeth Roche, MD MedSpa, we begin by taking a test tube amount blood sample that will be placed in a centrifuge machine that spins rapidly to separate the red blood cell from the plasma.
-The plasma which is now the top layer in the tube, is removed from the test tube and placed into a sterile syringe.
 Once ready, I apply the platelet-rich plasma to your skin while performing a microneedling treatment, or inject it beneath your skin in an area that we are trying to improve.
-If applied topically during the microneedling procedure, it will seep into the top layer of the skin through the hundreds of tiny channels created by the microneedling process.
-Another application of PRP can be immediately after an ablative laser peel such.
-My patients leave with the PRP applied and go home to rest and relax for the remainder of the day, washing it off with gentle cleansers in the morning.
+If applied topically during the microneedling procedure, it will absorb into the top layer of the skin through the hundreds of tiny channels created by the microneedling process.
+Patients leave the office with their PRP applied and go home to rest and relax for the remainder of the day.
+In the morning, the treatment is washed away with gentle cleansers.

 How Long Do PRP Results Last?